-After my visit to Iran one of the most frequent questions I got is whether it was safe for me to travel as a woman alone.
+After my visit to Iran one of the most frequent questions I got is whether it was safe for me to travel to Iran as a woman.
 My short answer would be yes and i would recommend Iran to anyone considering it.

 Iran is one of the safest countries in the Middle east and Iranians are among the friendliest people I have met in my travel history